jdhao/nvim-config/README.md

 # Introduction

-This repo hosts my Nvim configuration for all the platforms I am using (Linux, Windows and macOS). `init.vim` is the config entry point for terminal Neovim, and `ginit.vim` is the additional config file for GUI client of Neovim (I am using [neovim-qt](https://github.com/equalsraf/neovim-qt) for now on Windows).
+This repo hosts my Nvim configuration for all the platforms I am using (Linux, Windows and macOS). `init.vim` is the config entry point for terminal Nvim, and `ginit.vim` is the additional config file for GUI client of Nvim (I am using [neovim-qt](https://github.com/equalsraf/neovim-qt) for now on Windows).

 My configurations are heavily documented to make it as clear as possible.
 While